smyrgeorge/openresty-keycloak-gateway/README.md

 In the `location` section, `proxy_pass` is used to forward request to another service.
 In this case we forward the request to a simple echo http server.

 # Test http server, for debug purposes

+*Note: in each request http-echo-server adds 2 sec timeout.*

 `npm i -g http-echo-server`

 # Links